RyannKim327/Google-Scholar-Scrape/Readme.md

 ```
 ---
 ### Other matters
 > This is not the official api of google scholar not package created, it is just a webscraped package created for educational purposes.
-"I" as the developer of this package won
+"I" as the developer of this package woult like users, to avoid abuse regarding to the platform by the use of this package.

 ---
 ### License